Telfer/pressuRe/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Added references to the description field

-* removed extra spaces from description field

-* print() statements within functions have been removed or replaced with message()

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This is a new release.

 * checking installed package size ...
 NOTE